CONSTITUTION AND RULES OF THE STURT BADMINTON CLUB INCORPORATED.

 6.1 Subject to giving a Club Member an opportunity to be heard or make written submission, the Committee may resolve to expel a Club member upon a charge of misconduct in accordance with this clause 6.

 6.2 An allegation of misconduct may be brought to the Committee by any Club Member and the Committee will convene a meeting to discuss the allegation.

 6.3 If the Committee decides to lay a charge of misconduct, the Committee will hold another meeting at which the charge will be determined.
 All Committee Members must attend this meeting.

-6.4 Particulars of the charge shall be communicated to the charged Club Member in writing by registered post at least two (2) weeks before the meeting of the Committee at which the charge will be determined.
+6.4 Particulars of the charge shall be communicated to the charged Club Member in writing at least two (2) weeks before the meeting of the Committee at which the charge will be determined.
 The charged Club Member will be invited to make a written submission before the meeting and also a submission in person at the meeting.

 6.5 In the event of an adverse unanimous determination by the Committee, the charged Club Member shall cease to be a Club Member fourteen (14) days after notice of the determination has been communicated to the charged Club Member.

 6.6 The decision of the Committee shall be final.

 7.1 The affairs of the Club shall be under the management and control of a Committee consisting of the President, Treasurer, Secretary, and not less than two (2) other persons and not more than five (5) other persons.